cundd/stairtower/Classes/Expand/README.md

 Expand
 ======

 The Expand module allows a Model's property to be filled with connected data - read from the same or another Database.
-In SQL one would speak about JOINs.
+In SQL this could be achieved with JOINs.

 Simple Expand